ccesare/ccesare.github.io/_posts/2017-04-07-New-website-launch.md

 ---
 Welcome to my Jekyll-ified website.
 It's a project that's been in the works for more than a year, marked by two major bursts of activity.

 There are several reasons for the change.
 I update my portfolio of published clips obsessively, often right after a story goes live.
-This became a major hassle while I was a reporter for Nature and churned out news regularly.
+This became a major hassle while I was a reporter for Nature and churned out news on the reg.
 I had an endless `clips.html` file that I edited manually, and the whole thing became a tangled mess of `div` and `href` tags.
-There was a lot of hunting and indenting and copying and pasting.
+It took a lot of hunting and indenting and copying and pasting.
 And I made lots of mistakes.

 It was also a totally inconvenient way to keep a record of my publications.
 The data was shoehorned into a static web page, which killed its portability.
 And I didn't have that many clips, so a CMS like Wordpress seemed cumbersome.